zBaitu/zCUT/README.md

 The difference between EXPECT and ASSERT is: When ASSERT_XXX failed, it will exit test case directly, code after ASSERT will not execute.

-The user_msg param in assertion is like format in printf.
+The user_msg parameter in assertion is like format in `printf`.
 You can add more test msg, it will print when case failed.
 For example:
-    EXPECT_EQ(0, 1, "error here:%d, %d", 0, 1);
+`EXPECT_EQ(0, 1, "error here:%d, %d", 0, 1);`

 ## Execution
-There are some command option:
+There are some command options:
 ```
 Usage: test_bin [-bC] [-fF FILTER_EXPRESSION] [-Hkl] [-r REPEAT_COUNT] [-s] [-x [XML_PATH]] [-hv]
   -b, --break-on-failure           Exit unit test when a assertion failed.